Turkey, Jordan strengthen ties, sign nuclear agreement

-Jordan said its peaceful nuclear program, supported by the United States, is imperative for electricity generation and exploring other cost-effective alternative sources.
+Jordan says its peaceful nuclear program, supported by US, is imperative for electricity generation, exploring other alternative sources.

 By ASSOCIATED PRESS